adam-cowley/twitch-project/docs/04-authentication.md

 If we head back to the end-to-end tests, we can make sure that this entire process works.

-If I shift the email, username and password variables into the  `describe('Auth', ...)` block, they will be available for each child group.
-This way I can generate a random email and password and use it throughout the Auth tests.
+By shifting the email, usernamd and password variables into the  `describe('Auth', ...)` block, we can make them available to each test within that group.
+That way we can generate a random email address and password that can be used for the duration of the Auth tests.

 ```ts
 // app-e2e.spec.ts